Catherine Hoggle, the Clarksburg Mom Charged with Murdering Her Toddlers, Deemed Competent to Stand Trial

 Bonifant went on to explain that Hoggle is “actively involved in her medication” and “she denied any homicidal or suicidal [thoughts].”

-The hearing also revealed that Hoggle has done artwork in prison as part of art therapy and reported enjoying the art therapy and that it was helpful to her.
+The hearing also revealed that Hoggle has done artwork in prison as part of an art therapy program and reported enjoying the art therapy and that it was helpful to her.

-Tears streamed down the face of the children’s father, Tory Turner, who hugged a small group of people in the back of the courtroom after the competency hearing decision was handed down.
+Tears streamed down the face of the children’s father, Troy Turner, who hugged a small group of people in the back of the courtroom after the competency hearing decision was handed down.

-Hoggle’s submitted testimony to the court stating she was worried about what her slain children’s father would do to her and “not being able to live looking over her shoulder.”
+Hoggle’s submitted testimony to the court, stating she was worried about what her slain children’s father might do to her and “not being able to live looking over her shoulder.”

 “She does suffer from paranoia,” said Felson about his client at a post-hearing press conference.